-A man was seriously injured in a two-vehicle crash involving a school bus Wednesday in Moses Lake, according to Moses Lake Police.
+A man was seriously injured in a two-vehicle collision with a school bus Wednesday in Moses Lake, according to Moses Lake Police.

 A 22-year-old man was heading north in a Geo Prizm in the 1500 block of West Broadway Avenue when he rear-ended the bus just before a railroad crossing.

 Photos from the accident scene show the vehicle wedged beneath the school bus.
 The man was taken to Samaritan Healthcare in Moses Lake with serious injuries.
 He was the only occupant of the car.

 Moses Lake Police said no one on the school bus was injured.